Black Friday | 25% off online accounting for 6 months!

 Receiving a letter out of the blue from HMRC can be worrying – especially when it suggests you owe them money.

 What’s important to remember is that a letter of this nature – while perhaps a little intimidating – is not an indication that you’ve done anything wrong, or that you’re being investigated.
 Such letters are usually part of a wider scoping campaign, aimed at gathering information.

 In these instances, you’re faced with a choice between doing nothing or sending HMRC the information they request.
 If you believe your contract is not one of employment and is therefore ‘outside of IR35 rules’, you should submit evidence to HMRC to support your position.
 If possible, this should include evidence of a review of your employment status for the individual assignment by a third party such as an accountant or an expert in employment contracts and working practices.

 If you don’t have anything from a third party, you can use our Knowledge article as a starting point to prepare your response.
 Your main objective should be to provide sufficient evidence to HMRC that you’ve acted reasonably in determining your employment status with your end-client.

-In April 2020, the rules around IR35 will be changing, shifting the responsibility for determining whether a contract is inside or outside of IR35 rules from the contractor to the end-client.
-You can read all about the changes and how they’ll affect you in our “Changes to off-payroll working (IR35) rules effective from April 2020” article.
+In April 2021, the rules around IR35 will be changing, shifting the responsibility for determining whether a contract is inside or outside of IR35 rules from the contractor to the end-client.
+You can read all about the changes and how they’ll affect you in our “Changes to off-payroll working (IR35) rules effective 2020/21 ” article.